| Safe Haskell | Safe-Inferred |

 (newParam, _) <- runStep state GD loss 5e-3

-In this case the new optimizer state returned is ignored (as _
+In this case the new optimizer state returned is ignored (as _) since

 gradient descent does not have any internal state.
 Under the hood,